How Much Does Terrazzo Flooring Cost?

-The terrazzo mix can then be set into tiles or panels or poured in situ (it can also be set into molds to create custom-built installations such as outdoor furniture, bathtubs or kitchen countertops).
+The terrazzo mix can then be set into tiles and panels or poured in situ (it can also be set into molds to create custom-built installations such as outdoor furniture, bathtubs or kitchen countertops).

-When terrazzo is poured in situ onto large areas of floor, metal expansion or divider strips are used to delineate the floor into sections to avoid cracking (the strips are laid in the parts of the floor that are most likely to crack, which should force the crack to happen along the join rather than in the center of the section).
+When terrazzo is poured in situ onto large areas of floor, metal expansion or divider strips are used to delineate the floor into sections to avoid cracking (the strips are laid in the parts of the floor that are most likely to crack, which force the crack to happen along the join rather than in the center of the section).

 If you want to create a terrazzo floor with different colors, then divider strips are also used to define the different colored sections.

-Whether you choose to do an in situ pour of terrazzo or opt for pre-made terrazzo floor tiles, a professional installer will usually finish the entire floor by sanding it, then polishing and sealing it, thus creating a seamless floor (even with the tile option, the grout between tiles will be completely level with the terrazzo tiles).
+Whether you choose to do an in situ pour of terrazzo or opt for pre-made terrazzo floor tiles, a professional installer will usually finish the entire floor by sanding it, then polishing and sealing it, thus creating a seamless floor (even with the tile option, the grout between tiles will be completely level with the terrazzo tile surface).

 In this image you can see the metal expansion strips – in a color that compliments this lovely, golden taupe terrazzo pigment – that help prevent cracking.

-Terrazzo installation on your home is definitely NOT a DIY option, particularly if you are looking to pour the terrazzo in situ.
+Terrazzo installation in your home is definitely NOT a DIY option, particularly if you are looking to pour the terrazzo in situ.
 You will need to consult and work with an experienced installation team to get the best results.
 Competent installers will be aware of the different installation methods and be able to advise you on the best one for your project.